Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 3. Black, Tan, and Bluetick Beagle

 “Ticking” is a freckled pattern of small dots and patches along one color area of the Beagle’s coat.
 Bluetick is a faded shade of gray with scattered dots and patches of darker, near-black gray.
-In certain lights, it looks almost blue.
+In some light, it looks almost blue.

-A black, tan, and bluetick tri-colored Beagle has patches of black on its head, face, ears, and also its back, and the base of its tail.
+A black, tan, and bluetick tri-colored Beagle has patches of black on their head, face, ears, back, and the base of their tail.
 Bluetick surrounds the black patches, covering everything but the Beagle’s muzzle and paws, which are tan or copper brown.

 4. Black, Tan, and White Beagle